 The European roe deer (Capreolus capreolus) is a medium sized ungulate that is both widespread and abundant throughout much of Europe.
-However, as a result of its timid disposition, this beautiful and beguiling deer is a difficult species to photograph behaving naturally.
+However, as a result of its timid disposition, this beautiful and beguiling deer is a difficult species to photograph in an undisturbed state.

 Working with wild roe deer in the countryside is a constant learning process, and in this article, I will describe a number of ideas that are designed to help you with your photography.

 As you go down this page, you will no doubt notice that the number of tips on the technical aspects of deer photography are relatively few in number.
-The reason for that is because most of the challenges you will face when working with roe deer are not technical; they are mainly related to field craft, the nervous nature of the subject and the required overall approach to photography.
+The reason for that is because most of the challenges you will face when working with roe deer are not technical; the difficulties are mainly related to field craft, along with the nervous nature of wild deer and the required overall approach to the photography.

 So, without further ado, let’s get started.

 Even if you live in a large city, there’s a very good chance that there is viable population of roe deer living within 50 miles of your home.
 So, finding a reasonable site shouldn’t be too much of a problem.